During the COVID-19 crisis in 2020, Sea Alarm developed a new version of the Dutch Oiled Seabird Plan, which is now out for consultation.

-Sea Alarm teams up with the International Fund for Animal Welfare to deliver a series of introductory online training events for countries in the Red Sea region.
+Sea Alarm and EUROWA experts team up with the International Fund for Animal Welfare to deliver a series of introductory online training events for countries in the Red Sea region.

 We are very pleased to report that the EUROWA-2 project will begin in January, marking an important milestone in development of oiled wildlife preparedness in Europe.
 EUROWA-2 will be a 2-year project co-funded by the European Commission’s Civil Protection Financial Instrument.